readdeo91/grafana-db-migrate-sqlite3-to-postgresql/README.md

 After that, the script will scan both database and find the differences in all the table's columns types and tries to alter the tables to the right type.

+As the last step you have to create the missing sequences.

 ### Prerequisites
 Installed dependencies:
 - postgresql, to run psql command